American Airlines entering key period in restructuring

 Still, Horton’s new tone and other recent events suggest the combination long championed by US Airways and by pilot unions at both airlines will get a serious review by AMR’s board.

-With one major obstacle - labour integration - appearing closer to resolution, AMR board members will be faced with a merger scenario that is becoming more specific.
+With one major obstacle - labor integration - appearing closer to resolution, AMR board members will be faced with a merger scenario that is becoming more specific.

 The board of the Airline Pilots Association, the union representing AMR pilots, last week approved a memorandum of understanding laying the groundwork for how it would integrate its workforce with that of US Airways.